Contact Us for a Free Consultation 818-394-7835

 Common Injury Accidents that May Require Amputation

 Amputation is generally a last-resort response to a significant trauma occurring to a limb (i.e., arms, legs, hands, feet, fingers, or toes).
+Accidents that might produce these types of injuries include, but are not limited to:

-When Is Amputation Considered Necessary?
+When Is an Amputation Deemed Necessary?

 Victims of severed limbs frequently experience serious side effects, such as poor circulation and severe pain in the remaining portion of the limb.
 This usually requires ongoing treatment for pain management.

 Anyone who suffers an amputation injury has to make complicated lifestyle adjustments to compensate for the loss of a limb.
+Further, amputation injury victims typically require extensive rehabilitation to manage routine activities, such as getting dressed and taking a shower.

+Other potential complications from an amputation injury include a risk of infection or sores and cysts at the wound site.
 Many victims of amputation injuries require prosthetic limbs or attachments to aid with their mobility.
 Victims often need ongoing pain medications and psychological counseling.

 What Are the Long-Term Effects of Amputation?